redhat-cop/monitoring/playbooks/infra-prometheus/README.md

 setup-prometheus-grafana.yml - Deploys and configures prometheus, alertmanager, grafana and also node-exporters.

-add-ocp-cluster.yml - This playbooks combines configure-grafana-datasource and setup-prometheus roles to configure grafana and add new targets to the prometheus configuration.
+add-targets.yml - This playbook iterates over inventory groups and creates target definitions.